 If you kill a monster (or monsters!), discard the monster(s) and any other cards played, and claim your rewards.
 But note: someone may play a hostile card on you, or use a special power, just as you think you have won.
-When you kill a monster, you must wait a reasonable time, defined as about 2.6 seconds, for anyone else to speak up.
+When you kill a monster, you must wait a reasonable time, defined as must wait a reasonable time, defined as about 2.6 seconds, for anyone else to speak up.
 After that, you have really killed the monster, and you really get the level(s) and Treasures, though they can still whine and argue.